AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

-The framework has many useful features for basic Neural Networks and data preprocessing at that point, with a decent architecture and a simple API (almost as simple as I manage to do with Rust in my opinion).
+The framework has many useful features for basic Neural Networks and data preprocessing at that point, with a decent architecture and a simple API (almost as simple as I can do with Rust I believe).

 Additionnaly to every feature mentioned throughout this report, it can switch at compile-time between $32 "bits"$ and $64 "bits"$ floating point numbers, and between many Vectors and Matrices backends which are all CPU-bound.
 Such as the very fast `nalgebra` and `faer-rs` Rust libraries, and also a fully unit-tested custom implementation with another backend being the same implementation sped-up by a factor $~2.5$ using parallelism with the `rayon` crate.